 Making the World Safe . . . from Mosquitos?!

 One of Bob’s current projects focuses on the environment and the idea of bioremediation, or using something in nature to take care of something else.
 In the podcast, he brings up the subject of polluted water.
-He discusses how duckweed us used to pull pollutants out of pond environments to make them more inhabitable.
+He discusses the use of duckweed to pull pollutants out of pond environments to make them more inhabitable.
 Once the duckweed has done the trick; however, it needs to be removed.
 But how?
-Folks are seeking solutions for this and other environmental problems.
-Much can be learned about the natural world through experimentation and observation!
+Not only scientists seek solutions for this and other environmental problems.
+We can learn loads about the natural world through experimentation and observation!

 Did you know that mosquitos are the most deadly animals?
 According to the World Health Organization, mosquito bites kill more than 1 million people every year!
 Now there’s a problem that needs bioremediation!
 Bring some scientific exploration of this pesky problem into your classroom and learn more about mosquitoes!

 . . . and Moving into History . . . and Math ?!